srikarthickeyanganapathy/slot/README.md

 ![HTML VALIDATOR](./valid.png)

 # RESULTL:
-The program for creating slot time table is completed succesfully
+The program for creating slot time table is completed successfully.